 Substantial transmission of influenza in the 2010-11 season in Europe started around week 50/2010 when four countries reported medium intensity (Figure 1).
-It lasted for a median of 10 weeks (range 2-13) in each affected country and ended in week 13/2011.
+It lasted for a median of 10 weeks (range 2 - 13) in each affected country and ended in week 13/2011.
 From this week on, no country reported medium or higher intensity up to week 20/2011, which is the end of the period covered by this report (Figure 1).
-As with the majority of previous seasons and during the pandemic, there was a broad progression of national epidemics from west to east during the 2010/2011 season, with a moderate correlation ( $\rho$ = 0.4457) between the modal week and the longitude of the country - i.e. the epidemics started earlier in the western countries (Figure 1) [9, 10].
-Of 28 countries uploading weekly clinical influenza data during the winter 2010-11, very high intensity was reported by one country, in contrast with nine countries during the previous, pandemic year.
+As with the majority of previous seasons and during the pandemic, there was a broad progression of national epidemics from west to east during the 2010/2011 season, with a moderate correlation (p= 0.4457) between the modal week and the longitude of the country - i.e. the epidemics started earlier in the western countries (Figure 1) [9, 10].
+Of 28 countries uploading weekly clinical influenza data during the previous, pandemic year.
 High intensity was reported by 13 countries and the UK (England and Northern Ireland), with six countries reporting high intensity for three or more weeks.
 The maximum number of weeks with high intensity was six, reported by Sweden.
 Thirteen countries and the UK (Scotland and Wales) reported medium intensity as their maximum intensity during the season.